dzackon/rocq-carve/case_studies/cp/README.md

 # CP

-This directory contains a mechanization of the session-typed process calculus CP, with a proof of cut elimination / progress.
+This subdirectory contains a mechanization of (a fragment of) the session-typed process calculus CP, with a proof of cut elimination / progress.